 Unfortunately, many breakfast options contain processed carbohydrates and sugars, which can lead to blood sugar spikes.
-In addition, people with type 2 diabetes who are trying to control their weight need to avoid or limit foods that are high in fat and sugar.
+In addition, people with type 2 diabetes who are trying to control their weight need to avoid or limit foods high in fat and sugar.

 In this article, we look at some healthful and tasty breakfast options for people with diabetes.